-Put Rainwater to Use
+Back to all Project Ideas / Put Rainwater to Use

 Do you know what happens during and after a rainstorm?
 Chances are all that water is rushing right off of nearby buildings and pavement and back into the local waterways, bringing a whole lot of pollution with it.
 By capturing rainwater with strategies like rain barrels and water gardens, you can put it to use to water your plants or flush the toilets.

-Remember to track your impact in gallons of water saved this year.
+Measure the gallons of water saved this year.
 Estimate your impact by adding up the amount that will likely be saved by using water from the barrels instead of the hose or spigot.

 - Learn more about your local watershed: where the school’s water comes from and where it goes in storm sewers when it leaves the site.